Giuseppe DeMarco

 Killer: Giuseppe Verazzano

-DeMarco moved downtown and opened a restaurant at 163 W49th.
-He opened several gambling joints in Mulberry St, before opening one located at 54 James Street.
+DeMarco left Harlem and moved downtown.
+In November 1915, he opened a restaurant at 163 W 49th Street, and later opened several gambling rooms in Mulberry Street and one located at 54 James Street.

-On June 24th 1916 a meeting took place at Coney Island between the Sicilian Morello gang, the Neapolitan Navy Street gang and the Neapolitan Coney Island gang.
+On June 24th, 1916 a meeting took place at Coney Island between the Sicilian Morello gang, the Neapolitan Navy Street gang and the Neapolitan Coney Island gang.
 The idea of the meeting was to discuss the expansion of gambling dens in lower Manhattan.
-Pelligrino Morano, from Coney Island, began talking about the lucrative Italian Zaconette card games.
-Nick Terranova and Steve LaSalle explained that Joe DeMarco would have to be killed before they could expand in the area.
+Nick Terranova and Steve LaSalle explained that DeMarco would have to be killed before they could expand in the area.
 The Brooklyn gang also had an interest in killing DeMarco as he had recently taken over one their games on Mullberry Street.
-Demarco was noted in the press as an aspirant to the rackets left open by Giosue Gallucci’s murder in Harlem.

-Salvatore DeMarco, brother to the slain Joseph Demarco, was found dead in a clump of weeds in a lot in Washington Avenue, near William St, Astoria.
+Salvatore DeMarco, brother to the slain Joseph DeMarco, was found dead in a clump of weeds in a lot in Washington Avenue, near William St, Astoria.
 His body was discovered on Friday 13th October 1916.
-His skull had been smashed sometime before the body was dropped, and the his throat was cut once he had been dumped.
-Salvatore had been living above his dead brothers restaurant at 163 W49th, however he sold the restaurant at auction on October 11th a few days before his murder.
+His skull had been smashed sometime before the body was dropped, and his throat was cut once he had been dumped.
+He had been living above his brothers restaurant at 163 W 49th Street, however he had sold the restaurant at auction on October 11th a few days before his murder.
+Newspapers claimed that he was about to tell the police all he knew about his brothers killers and the latest shootings, and this was the reason for his violent death.